 - Monitor your site’s availability with a service like UptimeRobot, Pingdom, or Monitis to check your it periodically and alert you (via SMS or email) if your site goes down.

 How to Troubleshoot a Possible Attack

 You should continually monitor the health of your network as well as your uplink and downlink traffic patterns.
-You can use the ELK Stack with logz.io for just this purpose.
+You can use the ELK Stack with the Logz.io Cloud SIEM Threat Intelligence system for this purpose.

 Below are a few examples of the types of alerts you can configure into your SIEM solution to monitor your network: